Westlake Avenue North Cycle Track

 Phase 1 began by reviewing existing conditions and appropriate design criteria, as well as traffic and parking studies.
 Detailed reports on these aspects of the project will be distributed when complete.
 We will collect data from nearby businesses and residents on how they use the corridor shortly, and a Design Advisory Committee is currently being formed.

 During late spring and early summer 2014, we will analyze possible alignments with the help of the Design Advisory Committee.
-We’ll hold a design open house in May to seek additional input from the broader community.
+We’ll hold a design open house on May 21 to seek additional input from the broader community.

-In summer 2014, we expect to hold an open house to share the resulting basic design.
+We expect to hold an open house in September 2014 to share the resulting basic design.
 SDOT will recommend a preferred design before Phase 2 begins.

 Involving the public in the project will help ensure a full understanding of current corridor use and future needs.
 We will seek public input in a variety of ways:

-The first open house was held on October 28, 2013 to introduce the project and help define key issues.
-Meeting materials are below:
+The first open house was held on Oct.
+28, 2013 to introduce the project and help define key issues.
+Meeting materials are included in the table below.

-We’re planning a second open house for May 2014 to introduce several potential alignments and invite feedback.
-A final open house will present the recommended alignment along with preliminary design details.
+The second open house will be held on May 21, 2014 to introduce potential alignments and invite feedback from the public.
+At the third open house, SDOT will present the recommended alignment along with preliminary design details.

 Public presentations are an important opportunity for learning about the project.
 Feel free to email WCT@Seattle.gov or call 206-909-8578 to request a project representative come to your organization, business or group for a project briefing.
-Here is our list of presentations.
+Here is a list of previous presentations:

 The Design Advisory Committee will bring the local knowledge and perspectives needed to ensure the project meets all objectives.
-The Committee will include 13 individuals representing a variety of perspectives including:
+The Committee includes 13 individuals representing a variety of perspectives.

 If you have comments or questions about the Westlake Avenue North Cycle Track Project please contact us: